 Know the facts and take action early.
-Our provider will order a routine bloodwork that looks at Lipid, PSA, and CBC, and testosterone.
+Our provider will order routine bloodwork that looks at Lipid, PSA, CBC, and testosterone.

-Low testosterone can result in osteoporosis, high cholesterol, raised blood pressure and mental health issues.
-Our research shows a 60% prevalence among obese men, a 47% prevalence metabolic syndrome (heart disease, high blood pressure, diabetes) and a 45% population of men with type 2 diabetes may also have low testosterone.
+Low testosterone can result in osteoporosis, high cholesterol, raised blood pressure, and mental health issues.
+Our research shows a 60% prevalence among obese men, a 47% prevalence of metabolic syndrome (heart disease, high blood pressure, diabetes), and a 45% population of men with type 2 diabetes may also have low testosterone.
 Study, Study.

 Prostate cancer is the second most common cancer in men in the US.
 Study